Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 Would you like an A-frame house or a log cabin?
 A-frame cabins with triangular ceilings are very affordable but you will have to make some cut downs on storage.

-With a log cabin you can really go as big as you want with different levels, plenty bedrooms, a garage and so on.
+With a log cabin, you can really go as big as you want with different levels, plenty of bedrooms, a garage, and so on.

 You can start your search on platforms like Zillow and you have the option to narrow down your search with filters.